rehierl/html-outliner-spec/issue-associations.md

 an element towards a section object) and that has the exact same meaning.

 To understand why this property has its use, it will help to recall the paragraph related to interactive tables of contents (TOCs).
-In order to support those it must be possible to forward the user to the top of the section the user selected by clicking the heading that is associated with it - i.e.
+In order to support those, it must be possible to forward the user to the top of the section the user selected by clicking the heading that is associated with it - i.e.
-`heading.section.startingNode`.
+`heading.section.startingElement`.

 **TODO** - is this connection absolutely necessary? - is there any other way to jump to the beginning of a section -